thariq-shanavas/bibtex_fixer/readme.md

 # BibTeX Fixer

 A Python tool that automatically fixes and enhances BibTeX entries using the CrossRef API.
 This tool helps clean up incomplete or malformed bibliography entries by fetching accurate publication information from CrossRef's comprehensive academic database.

+There is no guarantee of reliability, since matching a malformed bibtex entry to a real publication is a fool's errand.
+Please manually examine the output file after processing.

 ## Features